yasi34cop/port-Scaner/README.md

-#PortExplore
+#PortExplore #portscab #sniffing #arp-poisoning #network-hacking
 this is for open port scaning at any network. fast scan with python. you can run this to Linux